fxsitecompat/www.fxsitecompat.dev/content/en-CA/docs/2016/flash-is-forced-windowless-mode-on-firefox-for-64-bit-windows-affecting-stage-3d.md

 According to a bug comment, there is a plan to re-enable `wmode=direct` for Flash Player Beta that supports a new accelerated drawing model handled in the windowless mode.

 **Update**: Mozilla has no intention to revert the change, because the 64-bit version is not a default Firefox download option, and a strong sandbox and proper IME handling are considered more important than the Stage 3D support.
 Anyhow, developers are encouraged to migrate from Flash to WebGL as soon as possible.
 Visit [games.mozilla.org](https://games.mozilla.org/) for further information.

+**Update**: Flash Player 23, currently in Beta, should work with the Windows 64-bit version of Firefox 49 and later.